npm/npm-merge-driver/README.md

 #### Manual Setup (advanced):

-`npm-merge-driver` requires two git configurations to work: a git configuration to add the driver to git, which is by default your local `.git/config` file, and a `gitattributes` configuration, which is by default your local `.git/info/attributes`.
+`npm-merge-driver` requires two git configurations to work: a git configuration to add the driver to git, which is by default your local `.git/config` file, and a `gitattributes(5)` configuration, which is by default your local `.git/info/attributes`.

 If you **do not** want `npm-merge-driver` to install itself for you: